elipickh/Audible_full_scraper/README.md

 # Audible full scraper
-Scrape all of the information available for Audible's audiobooks using Python/Selenium
+Scrape the metadata and audio samples of Audible's audiobooks using Python/Selenium

 Python code that iterates over Audible's search results and scrapes information on the audiobooks, including:
 * URL